Becoming a Therapy Horse

 - Exemplary vet (Bayhill Equine) and farrier care (Performance Horseshoeing)

-To submit your horse for consideration, please e-mail NCEFT Barn Manager, Marty Raynor, with a brief description of your horse (age, height, breed, training background, etc.) and 2-3 photos and/or video.
+To submit your horse for consideration, please contact NCEFT Barn Manager, Marty Raynor, at firstname.lastname@example.org with a brief description of your horse (age, height, breed, training background, etc.) and 2-3 photos and/or video.
 If your horse meets a current need in our program, we’ll contact you to arrange an evaluation.
 Should your horse seem suitable, we’ll ask to take him/her on trial to further evaluate their appropriateness for our program.

 Thanks for considering placing your horse with NCEFT!